 Is Collaborative Divorce Best for You?

-The entire process took about 2 ½ months.
+The entire process took about two and a half months.
 “It was the fastest I’ve ever had a case settle,” says Chawla, who practices at Chemtob Moss Forman & Beyda.

 The greatest benefit is that it keeps you out of court.
 “Especially for parties who have children, if you’re able to resolve the case in a collaborative process and stay amicable, that can really help you in your relationship down the road to be able to co-parent in a way that doesn’t have such animosity to it,” says Elysa Greenblatt, a family law attorney in Manhattan.